SunojJose/CTA_Project/README.md

 The performance of the algorithms based on the console output was analysed and included in the file Benchmarking.docx

+To execute:

+  If an IDE is used navigate to the Main and run as a java applicaton If from commandline do the following:

-To compile the application: javac ie/gmit/dip/*.java
+    To compile the application:  Navigate to src folder from command line; then type and enter the following- javac ie/gmit/dip/*.java

-To run the application: java ie.gmit.dip.Main
+    To run the application: after compiling type and enter java ie.gmit.dip.Main

 The application is a sole work of Sunoj Jose for the module: Computational Thinking With Algorithms, of HDip in Science in Software Development.
 For writing the codes of Sorting Algorithms the following sources were refered: